Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 ## Modules Covered – AWS Core Services Explained

+**Cloud Foundations**
+- Cloud Foundations gave me the basics of cloud computing.
+- I learned about shared responsibility, cloud models, and AWS global infrastructure.
+- It is important because it builds the base for all AWS learning.

+**Linux Basics**
+- Linux is the operating system used in many AWS services.
+- I practiced commands, file management, and permissions.
+- It is important because it helps manage servers and applications.

+**Networking**
+- Networking connects AWS resources securely.
+- Examples I used: VPC, Route 53.
+- It is important because it controls traffic flow and resource communication.

+**Security & IAM**
+- I used IAM to control access.
+- I learned about roles, policies, MFA, and basic encryption.
+- Security is important because it protects resources and data.

+**Python Programming**
+- Python is used for automation and scripting in AWS.
+- I learned about variables, loops, and functions.
+- It is important because it helps automate cloud tasks.

+**Databases (RDS, DynamoDB)**
+- Databases store structured application data.
+- Examples I worked with: RDS, DynamoDB.
+- They are important because they ensure fast, reliable data access for apps.

 **Compute**
 - Compute is the processing power for applications.
 - Examples I worked with: EC2 (virtual servers), Lambda (serverless functions).
 - It is important because it determines app performance and scalability.

-**Networking**
-- Networking connects AWS resources securely.
-- Examples I used: VPC, Route 53.
-- It is important because it controls traffic flow and resource communication.

 **Storage**
 - Storage is where I keep data, files, and backups.